devopsguytm/openliberty-tekton/README.md

 IBM Cloud offers a free Kubernetes 1.16 cluster for 1 month for testing purposes and a free of license fee Red Hat OpenShift 4.3.5 beta cluster.
 Also, you recieve by default a free IBM Cloud Image Registry with 512MB storage and 5GB Pull Trafic each month.

-## Deploy OpenLiberty Application using Tekton Pipelines
+## Build & Deploy OpenLiberty Application using Tekton & Jenkins Pipelines

 **Tutorials**